-The latest release (Deepin 15.4 – based on version 4.9.8 of the Linux Kernel meaning it’s likely to be compatible with modern machines) comes with a brand new design for the Control Center and the desktop itself.
-Deepin is only available for 64-bit systems as a 2.4GB ISO.
+The latest release of Deepin (15.4.1) is based on version 4.9.29 of the Linux kernel, meaning it’s likely to be compatible with modern machines.
+It comes with a brand new design for the Control Center and desktop.
+Deepin is only available for 64-bit systems as a 2.5GB ISO.
 You can boot this in Live mode and the installer is extremely easy-to-use.

 3. MX Linux

 MX Linux is described as a ‘midweight’ distribution which means it's both easy on the eye and not too hungry when it comes to chomping system resources.

 The current version of MX Linux is 16.1 (codename Metamorphosis).
 It was released in December 2016 and is based on Debian 8.6 (Jessie).
 It includes some very respectable default applications such as Mozilla’s Firefox web browser and Thunderbird email client.
 MX also includes both the VLC and Clementine media players making it capable of playing a large variety of media out of the box.
 The LibreOffice office suite is also included.

 You can install extra programs with a click of your mouse using the MX Package installer which contains a mixture of applications from the Debian Stable/Testing repositories, as well as a few others which have been chosen by the developers.